How to Use Machine Learning for Customer Segmentation

 • Who are the customers that stop purchasing from us?

-Before companies can determine precisely how to segment their customers using machine learning, they must first select the right questions to ask.
+Before companies can determine precisely how to segment their customers using machine learning models, they must first select the right questions to ask.
+This is the most effective way to start the process of understanding different segments.

 Before using machine learning for customer segmentation, companies need to ask themselves several questions.
 These will help them determine how to approach the problem of customer segmentation and how best to design their algorithms.

-For example, marketing leaders should consider which aspects of customers' experiences they want to measure, then figure out how they can collect data on those factors.
-The "right" data will depend on the objectives and goals a company wants to achieve by creating its customer segments.
+Marketing leaders should consider which aspects of customers' experiences they want to measure.
+Then, they figure out how they can collect customer data on those factors.
+The "right" data will depend on the business objectives.
+Depending on your use case for customer segmentation, you need to know the right questions to ask.

-After analyzing the customers' answers, Capital One was able to identify several distinct groups of individuals based on spending behavior and acquisition channels.
-These segments remained relatively stable over time and had different needs, driving Capital One to develop unique marketing campaigns to target each one specifically.
+After analyzing the customers' answers, Capital One was able to identify several distinct groups based on spending behavior and acquisition channels.
+These segments remained relatively stable over time.
+These segments also had different needs.
+This led Capital One to develop unique marketing campaigns to target each one, based on customer feedback.
+Using data science worked for Capital One to build a robust customer segmentation approach.

 Machine Learning for Customer Segmentation dataset